 A. Chart Title

 The chart title displays the name of the chart with a timestamp.
 The name should communicate the content of the chart, so users know what to expect from this chart.
-The timestamp shows when the chart is updated or refreshed.
+The timestamp shows when the chart was updated or refreshed.

 B. Chart Summary and Legend

-The chart summary area starts with legend of the chart, followed by a customizable summary of chart data.
+The chart summary area starts with the legend of the chart, followed by a customizable summary of the chart data.
 When one data point is selected in the chart plot, the value of selected data will be shown in the summary area.

 C. Chart Plot

 The chart plot displays the chart x and y-axes as well as the visual representation of the data points — for example, bars, columns, lines, and so on.